twpayne/go-meteomatics/README.md

 ## Key features

 * Idomatic Go API.
-* Support for all format types.
+* Support for CSV, JSON, and PNG formats.
 * Support for all location types.
 * Support for all parameters.
 * Support for all time types.